NCI900-Training-Organisation/intro-to-pytorch/docs/source/tutorial/building_NN.rst

 We will use the Pima Indians Diabetes dataset for the demonstration.
 The Pima Indians Diabetes dataset is a popular dataset in the field of machine learning and statistics, particularly for those working on classification problems.

-Dataset Overview:
-**Source**: The dataset was created by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) and is available in the UCI Machine
+#. **Source**: The dataset was created by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) and is available in the UCI Machine Learning Repository.
-Learning Repository.
-**Purpose**: The dataset is used to predict the onset of diabetes within five years based on diagnostic measures.
+#. **Purpose**: The dataset is used to predict the onset of diabetes within five years based on diagnostic measures.
-**Features**: The dataset contains 768 samples, each with 8 features.
+#. **Features**: The dataset contains 768 samples, each with 8 features.

 The features are:

-1. Pregnancies: Number of times pregnant.
+#.
+Pregnancies: Number of times pregnant.
-2. Glucose: Plasma glucose concentration (mg/dL) a 2 hours in an oral glucose tolerance test.
+#.
+Glucose: Plasma glucose concentration (mg/dL) a 2 hours in an oral glucose tolerance test.
-3. Blood Pressure: Diastolic blood pressure (mm Hg) at the time of screening.
+#.
+Blood Pressure: Diastolic blood pressure (mm Hg) at the time of screening.
-4. Skin Thickness: Triceps skinfold thickness (mm) measured at the back of the upper arm.
+#.
+Skin Thickness: Triceps skinfold thickness (mm) measured at the back of the upper arm.
-5. Insulin: 2-Hour serum insulin (mu U/ml).
+#.
+Insulin: 2-Hour serum insulin (mu U/ml).
-6. BMI: Body mass index (weight in kg/(height in m)^2).
+#.
+BMI: Body mass index.
-7. Diabetes Pedigree Function: A function that scores likelihood of diabetes based on family history.
+#.
+Diabetes Pedigree Function: A function that scores likelihood of diabetes based on family history.
-8. Age: Age of the individual (years).
+#.
+Age: Age of the individual (years).

 **Outcome**: Whether or not the individual has diabetes (1 for positive, 0 for negative).